 Comparing to a few years ago, VA related knowledge become more organized and accessible.
-Webinar and talk held by non-for-profit organizations like Hong Kong Digital Assets Society is one example.
-Young investor who is interested in trading VA need a platform to gain necessary trainings and experiences.
+Hong Kong Digital Asset Society is one example.
+We provide free lectures, mentoring services, workshops, and necessary training to educate the local general public and students on the latest development in digital assets and block-chain technology.
+By our observation, young investor who is interested in trading VA need a platform to gain necessary trainings and experiences.
 Majority of the young investors in Hong Kong are retail investors.
 Allowing them to access VA could also open more space for innovation and entrepreneurship that can eventually facilitate the development of VA in Hong Kong.